cisagov/ScubaGear/docs/execution/scubacached.md

 #### EXAMPLE 2

-Testing if the tenant had the migration complete configured.
+Testing if the tenant has the migration complete setting configured.
 Newer tenants do not have this option.
-To test this, you can change the results json to simulate an alternate pass.
+To test this, you can change the results JSON to simulate an alternate pass.
 For exmample change:

 ```json
 "authentication_method_policy":  {